12.4 Full-Length Exam Timing and Stamina

 Key Takeaways

-• The 2025 TCOLE Proctor Manual lists the Peace Officer exam as 250 questions with 180 minutes, or 3 hours.
+• The 2025 TCOLE Proctor Manual lists the Peace Officer exam as 250 questions in 180 minutes (3 hours).

 • A straight average is about 43 seconds per question, so candidates need practiced pacing rather than slow open-book habits.

-• Full-length practice should include answer-sheet discipline, break expectations, and fatigue management under realistic timing.
+• Full-length practice should rehearse answer-sheet discipline, break expectations, and fatigue management under realistic timing.

 • Rule 219.7 sets the general minimum passing percentage at 70 unless another rule provides otherwise.